mathaimoua/p_project/README.md

 ### Setup

-Install Node.js (v18 or higher recommended)
+#### Install Node.js (v18 or higher recommended)

-Be sure to create a database in supabase and have an ENV file similar to below:
+#### Be sure to create a database in supabase and have an ENV file similar to below:

 REACT_APP_SUPABASE_URL=https://YOURPROJECTIDHERE.supabase.co
 REACT_APP_SUPABASE_ANON_KEY=YOURSUPABASEANONKEYHERE

+#### SQL Table setup for all 3 tables as well as allowing custom statements to be ran from app is found in CreateTables.md

 ### `npm start`